USDA home loans: all you need to know about rural development loans

 Key loan requirements for USDA mortgage eligibility are as follows:

-- Location: The truth is, you don’t have to live in some isolated, deep country region of the nation to be eligible for a USDA home loan.
+But your rural development loan may not need to be as remote as you're thinking.
+The truth is, you don’t have to live in some isolated, deep country region of the nation to be eligible for a USDA home loan.
 Many areas identified as “suburban” readily qualify.
 In fact, in what may be a surprise to many, over 95% of the land in the U.S. is considered rural and therefore eligible for USDA designation.
 Simply visit the USDA Rural Development website and plug in your address to find out.

-- Residency and occupancy: To qualify, you must be a U.S. residence or legal alien.
+To qualify, you must be a U.S. residence or legal alien.
 You must also agree to make the dwelling your primary residence.
 Note: You do NOT have to be a first-time homebuyer to qualify for a USDA mortgage.

-- Income: This program is for individuals and families in economic need.
+This program is for individuals and families in economic need.
 As such, household income must not exceed 115% of median household income in your area.
 Similar to the online tool used for location eligibility, there’s an income eligibility page on the USDA Rural Development website to determine if you qualify.
 In addition, you do need to show consistent income over the past year, and two years if you’re self-employed.

-- Debt-to-income (DTI) ratio: Just like with a conventional mortgage, your DTI ratio plays a role in determining your rate.
+Just like with a conventional mortgage, your DTI ratio plays a role in determining your rate.
 USDA-approved lenders generally like to see a total DTI of no more than 41% (although this can slightly vary from case to case).

-- Monthly mortgage payment: Most lenders will need you to demonstrate that your new USDA-backed mortgage payment will not eat up more than 29% of your monthly income.
+Most lenders will need you to demonstrate that your new USDA-backed mortgage payment will not eat up more than 29% of your monthly income.
 This includes the principal, interest and any related insurance and taxes.

-- Credit score: The USDA doesn’t require a specific credit score to be eligible for a home loan, but your lender might.
+The USDA doesn’t require a specific credit score to be eligible for a home loan, but your lender might.
 Generally, for loans of this type, it’s important to have a score of 640 or better for streamlined processing.